One of Pakistan's wealthiest men is aboard the missing Titan submersible with his son

 Shahzada and Suleman Dawood, the father and son aboard Titan, the missing Titanic tourist submersible hail from one of Pakistan’s most prominent and wealthiest families, who are known for their philanthropic contributions to the country.

-The dual British-Pakistani nationals — who together spent half a million dollars (INR 4 crore approx.) on an exclusive excursion — are part of the Dawood empire, which has become one of the most profitable in Pakistan.
+The dual British-Pakistani nationals — who together spent half a million dollars on an exclusive excursion — are part of the Dawood empire, which has become one of the most profitable in Pakistan.
 The patriarch at the top of the chain, Shahzada’s father Hussain Dawood, is one of Pakistan’s richest men, according to local media.

 After Pakistan was founded in 1947, the Dawoods provided funding to the government and were behind the first wave of industrialisation, said Aqeel Karim Dhedhi, a business tycoon and stock trader in Karachi.